-This course builds on the skills and concepts explored in Painting 3.
-Students have a choice of media.
-The emphasis is on composition and the relationships between new media and painting.
+In this studio course, students focus on refining technical skills, composition and the relationships between new media and painting.
 Imagery analysis and conceptual development are discussed in depth with the individual to develop the vocabulary to describe the practice and experience of art making.

-P-PNTG2000 Painting 3
+P- FINA2006 Figure Studio: Drawing and Painting 3